oTree-org/otree-core/docs/app/templates.rst

 Making your page look great
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-pTree comes with `Bootstrap <http://getbootstrap.com/>`__, a very popular library for customizing a website's user interface.
+pTree comes with `Bootstrap <http://getbootstrap.com/>`__, a very popular library for customizing a website's participant interface.

 You can use it if you want a custom `style <http://getbootstrap.com/css/>`__,
 or a specific `component <http://getbootstrap.com/components/>`__